Step 1 – Create a Google Tag Manager Container

 Step 2 – Install Google Tag Manager on your WordPress Platform

-Now, lets take a look at how to configure Google Tag Manger to install Google Analytics and Google AdWords.
+Now, let's take a look at how to configure Google Tag Manager to install Google Analytics and Google Ads.

 Step 3 - Installing Google Analytics using Google Tag Manager